Purple loosestrife biocontrol — and you

 - See Cella Chow!
 Here you’ll find lesson plans for grades 6-12 built around the science of biocontrol, specifically purple loosestrife.
 The lessons include a listing of the related Wisconsin Model Environmental Education and Science Standards.

-Purple loosestrife is here to stay in Wisconsin, but you can help protect your wetlands from domination by this exotic invader by simply reuniting it locally with its natural predators!
-And as biocontrol reduces your loosestrife, you'll experience even more satisfaction by helping to restore any native plants the loosestrife may have eliminated locally, further ensuring diverse, healthy wetlands!
+Purple loosestrife is here to stay in Wisconsin, but you can encourage it to “play nice” with native plants by reuniting it locally with its natural predators.
+As biocontrol reduces purple loosestrife, you can experience even more satisfaction by helping to restore any native plants that may have been crowded out, further ensuring diverse, healthy wetlands!

 For more information